rjjakes/wordpress-orm/README.md

 `ORM_Column_Length` The MySQL column length.

-`ORM_Column_Null` The MySQL column NULl setting.
+`ORM_Column_Null` The MySQL column NULL setting.
 (The only valid option here is 'NOT NULL').
 For NULL, just omit this annotation.